88rising: Origins (2015-2016)

+Breakthrough era (2017–2019)

 A year later in May 2017, the label made a live performance as a collective at the Boiler Room in Los Angeles with Rich Brian, Joji, and Keith Ape all making appearances and performing at a mansion party in Beverly Hills.
 The Higher Brothers performed via live stream from their hometown in Chengdu, as they could not travel to the United States at the time.
 Several guests such as Yaeji and Ronny J also performed with the label.
+These collaborations were not only commercial moves that the founders made but also reflections of the label's mission to connect Asian and Asian American artists to global audiences.
 In November 2017, 88rising announced a tour across Asia featuring Rich Brian, Joji, and Higher Brothers with Keith Ape occasionally performing at select shows.
 The tour took place in nine major Asian cities: Seoul, Beijing, Shanghai, Chengdu, Bangkok, Singapore, Kuala Lumpur, Manila, and Jakarta.

-In May 2017, WPP plc, one of the world's largest advertising companies, announced that they had invested in 88rising.